paulroberttaylor/lwc-cucumber/README.md

-    Feature: Simple demo of using LWC jest with Gerhkin
+    Feature: Simple demo of using LWC Jest with Gerkhin

         Scenario: Check a button fires an event with a payload